Born at the Right Time parenting workshops are run by Founder Rachel Wright. She says,

-I love facilitating workshops with other parents as we explore what it means to be a parent of a child with additional needs.
-There are some hard lessons to learn and this new normal can be challenge, so doing it together works best.
+I love facilitating workshops with other parents.
+We explore what it means to be a parent of a child with additional needs and how we can connect well with others.
+There are some hard lessons to learn and this new normal can be challenge, so doing it together works best.”

 The aim for each workshop is to be relaxed and open, where Rachel shares a little of my own life experiences, research and some lessons she’s learned along the way.

 NEW for 2021 Online Parent workshops

 Book this interactive, engaging and supportive workshop for parents and carers of children with additional needs through Eventbrite.

 The workshop occurs at the same time in two consecutive weeks.
 The cost for 2 sessions is £20.
 However, if you are unable to meet the cost of this event, please contact email@example.com.
 Not being able to afford to pay is no reason not to join us.